liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

   - `--dry-run`: don't apply any changes; just output what would be done. [reference](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#options), it will tell you the errors when they occur.
   - `--pod-network-cidr [string]`: Specify range of IP addresses for the `pod` network.
 If set, the control plane will automatically allocate [`CIDR`](https://www.keycdn.com/support/what-is-cidr) for every node. [reference](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#options)
+  - `kubeadm init` This command is responsible for initializing the control plane component required for a single master node Kubernetes cluster.
 - after this command, we use `docker ps` will not see a lot of `Docker containers`.

 - If you have some errors:

   - **Issue**: `[ERROR FileContent--proc-sys-net-bridge-bridge-nf-call-iptables]: /proc/sys/net/bridge/bridge-nf-call-iptables does not exist`